Electronics in rock music: 1960s

-One of the earliest composers to use electronic instruments in popular music was Joe Meek with the album I Hear A New World (recorded in 1959, but not fully released until 1991), and the 1962 song "Telstar", originally recorded by The Tornados.
+Among the earliest composers to use electronic instruments in a popular music context were Tom Dissevelt and Kid Baltan (the pseudonym of Dick Raaijmakers), who worked at Philips’ NatLab in Eindhoven in the late 1950s.
+Their albums The Fascinating World of Electronic Music (1958) and Song of the Second Moon (1959) combined melody and rhythm with tape-based experimentation, marking some of the first attempts to merge electronic sound with accessible, popular forms.
+On the other hand, one of the earliest composers to use electronic instruments in a rock context was Joe Meek with the album I Hear A New World (recorded in 1959, but not fully released until 1991), and the 1962 song "Telstar", originally recorded by The Tornados.

 The 1960s saw the utilization of studio techniques and new technologies to achieve unusual and new sounds.
 Small guitar stomp boxes and various guitar effects are developed which distort or alter the sound quality of the electric guitar in various ways.
 The Mellotron was used by multi-instrumentalist Graham Bond from 1965 and soon adopted by Mike Pinder of The Moody Blues from 1966 on songs including "Nights In White Satin" and by The Beatles from "Strawberry Fields Forever" (1967).
 Ian McDonald of King Crimson, Rick Wakeman of Yes and Tony Banks of Genesis also became major Mellotron users at this time, infusing the violin, cello, brass, flute and choir sounds as a major texture in the music of their respective bands.

+The integration of electronic sound into rock music developed further during the mid-1960s.
+A notable example is the Beatles’ 1966 track "Tomorrow Never Knows", which features multiple tape loops, reversed guitars, a tambura drone and distorted vocal processing through a Leslie speaker.
+Combining psychedelic textures with electronic studio techniques, the song marked a major step toward the fusion of rock and electronic sound.

 The Beach Boys' track "I Just Wasn't Made for These Times" from Pet Sounds (1966) was the first recorded use of an Electro-Theremin on a rock album, and the first rock album to incorporate a Theremin-like instrument.
 The late '60s also saw the popularization of the Moog synthesizer.
 The Doors' 1967 album Strange Days would also feature a Moog on several tracks, played by Paul Beaver.
-Micky Dolenz of The Monkees bought one of the first Moog synthesizers and the band was 3rd to feature it on an album (behind The Zodiac: Cosmic Sounds and Strange Days) with Pisces, Aquarius, Capricorn & Jones Ltd. in 1967, which reached number 1 on the US charts.Wendy Carlos's Switched-On Bach (1968), recorded using a Moog influenced numerous musicians of that era and is one of the most popular recordings of classical music ever made.
+Micky Dolenz of The Monkees bought one of the first Moog synthesizers and the band was 3rd to feature it on an album (behind The Zodiac: Cosmic Sounds and Strange Days) with Pisces, Aquarius, Capricorn & Jones Ltd. in 1967, which reached number 1 on the US charts.
+Wendy Carlos's Switched-On Bach (1968), recorded using a Moog influenced numerous musicians of that era and is one of the most popular recordings of classical music ever made.
 The sound of the Moog also reached the mass market with Simon and Garfunkel's Bookends in 1968 and The Beatles' Abbey Road (1969).